dest1yo/cod-extract-wiki/docs/quickstart/cod_online.md

 - Download [Cordycep-rs](https://github.com/dest1yo/Cordycep-rs-releases/releases), which is used to load the game assets.

-- [Saluki](https://github.com/echo000/saluki-releases/releases), which is used to extract the assets from Cordycep.
+- Download [Saluki](https://github.com/echo000/saluki-releases/releases), which is used to extract the assets from Cordycep.

 ## Getting ready to rip assets